Data-to-Insight-Center/cyberinfrastructure-knowledge-network/README.md

 The primary objective of CKN is to provide a robust framework that optimizes AI application deployment and resource allocation at the edge.
 By leveraging real-time event streaming and knowledge graphs, CKN creates a system capable of efficiently handling AI workloads, adapting to changing requirements, and supporting scalable edge-cloud collaboration.

+For more information on CKN, please refer to the [CKN paper](https://ieeexplore.ieee.org/document/10254827).

 <img src="ckn-design.png" alt="CKN Design" style="width:100%;">

 ## Components